This t-shirt fit guide will show you exactly how a t-shirt should fit, regardless of your build.

-Just like any other garments, t-shirts need to fit well.
-Even a $500 designer t-shirt will look terrible if it doesn’t fit properly.
+Just like any other garment, T-shirts need to fit well.
+Even a $650 designer T-shirt will look terrible if it doesn’t fit properly.

-On one side of the spectrum, you have ill-fitting, worn out tees with obnoxious graphics on them, which make even the most handsome men among us like a sloppy teenagers.
+On one side of the spectrum, you have ill-fitting, worn-out tees with obnoxious graphics.
+These make even the most handsome men among us like sloppy teenagers.

-So how should a t-shirt fit?
-Glad you asked, let’s talk about the four most important aspects: shoulders, sleeves, torso and length.
+So, how should a T-shirt fit?
+I’m glad you asked.
+Let’s discuss the four most important aspects: shoulders, sleeves, torso, and length.

-Keep in mind, we’re going for the most timeless possible look here – not too tight, not too loose.
-We’ll talk about other types of t-shirt fit in a later section.
+Keep in mind that we’re going for the most timeless look here—not too tight, not too loose.
+We’ll talk about other types of T-shirt fits in a later section.

-You want to make sure the shoulders aren’t too wide.
-The best way to do this is find where your shoulder ends and your arm begins, and make sure the shoulder seam doesn’t go too far past that.
+You want to ensure the shoulders aren’t too wide.
+The best way to do this is to find where your shoulder ends and your arm begins.
+Then, make sure the shoulder seam doesn’t go too far past that.

-Don’t feel the need to get the measuring tape out or anything like that.
-Just make sure the sleeves aren’t too close to your elbow (which will make your arms look shorter).
+You don’t need to get the measuring tape out or anything like that.
+Just ensure the sleeves aren’t too close to your elbow (which will make your arms look shorter).

-For the width, you want to make sure your sleeves aren’t tenting out away from your arms.
+For the width, you want to ensure your sleeves aren’t tenting away from your arms.
 This can make it hard for people to appreciate your guns and give them the respect they deserve!

 Instead, the sleeves should fit closely around your arm without being tight or restrictive (like a compression shirt you might wear for working out).

-The torso is made up of the chest, the stomach and the hips.
-You’re aiming for a fitted look – not too tight but not too loose.
+The torso consists of the chest, stomach, and hips.
+You’re aiming for a fitted look — not too tight but not too loose.

 You should be able to pinch about 2-3 inches of fabric on either side of your torso.
-Any more than that and the shirt might be too loose.
+If you pinch more than that, the shirt might be too loose.
+It may be too tight if you can’t pinch at least an inch of fabric on either side.

-The most problematic part clothing for shorter guys is the length.
-It seems like every t-shirt is made for guys who are skinny and super tall, or morbidly obese pre-teens.
+The most problematic part of clothing for shorter guys is the length.
+It seems like every brand makes T-shirts for guys who are skinny and super tall.
+Or morbidly obese pre-teens (yes, I sometimes shop in the kids’ section).

 T-Shirt Fit Types

-Since clothing fit is extremely subject to trends, I want to acknowledge that it’s okay to experiment with different silhouettes, as long as you’re doing it intentionally.
+Since clothing fit is highly subject to trends, I want to acknowledge that it’s okay to experiment with different silhouettes as long as you’re doing it intentionally.

-There’s a difference between wearing a boxy fit tee because you like the look, and wearing an ill-fitting tee because you don’t know any better.
+There’s a difference between wearing a boxy-fit tee because you like the look and an ill-fitting one because you don’t know any better.

 Timeless Fit Tees

-At the time of writing, fashion designers are embracing looser fitting clothes.
-This is partially due to a resurgence of 90s aesthetics, which were heavily influenced by the 1970s.
+At the time of writing, fashion designers are embracing looser-fitting clothes.
+This is partially due to a resurgence of 90s and 00s aesthetics, a period that felt a heavy influence from the 1970s.
+Wide-leg trousers are all the rage, and men’s boxy-fit T-shirts often accompany these roomier pants.

 Muscle Fit Tees